jeelabs/esp-link/README.md

 (see the `build/eagle.esphttpd1.v6.ld` target in the Makefile) to increase the irom0_0 segment to 224KB (a somewhat arbitrary value).
 This doesn't mean that there will be 224KB of irom0_0 in flash, it just means that that's the maximum the linker will put there without giving an error.
-In the end what has to fit into the magic 236KB is the sum of the initialized data, the iram1_0 segment, and the irom0_0 segment, and the dram0_0 and iram1_0 segments can't exceed what's specified in the loader script 'cause those are the limitations of the processor.
+In the end what has to fit into the magic 236KB is the sum of the actual initialized data, the actually used iram1_0 segment, and the irom0_0 segment.
+In addition, the dram0_0 and iram1_0 segments can't exceed what's specified in the loader script 'cause those are the limitations of the processor.

 Now that you hopefully understand the above you can understand the line printed by the Makefile